-Completed significant acquisitions and the obligation to provide business acquisition report level disclosure for a non-reporting issuer prospectus disclosure requirements for a significant acquisition are generally intended to mirror those for reporting issuers subject to Part 8 of NI 51-102.
-To determine whether an acquisition is significant, non-reporting issuers would first look to the guidance under section 8.3 of NI 51-102.
+Completed significant acquisitions and the obligation to provide business acquisition report level disclosure for a non-reporting issuer

+(2) For an issuer that is not a reporting issuer in any jurisdiction immediately prior to filing the long form prospectus (a "non-reporting issuer"), the long form prospectus disclosure requirements for a significant acquisition are generally intended to mirror those for reporting issuers subject to Part 8 of NI 51-102.
+To determine whether an acquisition is significant, a non-reporting issuer would first look to the guidance under section 8.3 of NI 51-102.